Calipsoplus/JupyterHub-Kubernetes/README.md

     ENV http_proxy=http://proxy.example.com:3128

-## Adding multiple Notebooks to Spawner
+## Adding Multiple Notebooks to Spawner
 As shown earlier, the user can have a default Notebook which will be spawned as soon as they authenticate on JupyterHub.
 This Notebook will be the same for everyone with the same packages and resources e.g CPU, RAM etc.

 There is also the option to allow the user to choose which kind of Notebook they want when they authenticate.
 It could be from a Notebook with the Data Science packages installed or it could contain the Tensorflow packages.
 We are also able to allocate the number of CPUs and RAM given to each type of Notebook which will suit many different purposes.